 Tampa Bay is an eclectic mix of parks, breweries, waterfront dining, impressive real estate, and pedestrian-friendly historic districts that are both charming and vibrant.
 Located on an inlet on the west coast of Florida, Tampa Bay is like metro Orlando’s cooler, calmer, and more stylish older sister.
-The area’s booming economic and financial districts makes it a popular place for transplants to the Florida area.
-Some parts of the Bay area have something going on every weekend, while others are more quiet, reserved, and slow-paced.
+The area’s booming economic and financial districts makes it one of the best places to live in Florida.

 Tampa Bay is a vibrant mix of single-family homes, luxury apartments, and waterfront real estate.
 Check out some of the best Tampa Bay suburbs for families, young professionals, retirees, and luxury real estate.